-- Identify claim lines with positive standardized payment for any trigger codes that occur during the IP stay concurrent with the trigger. - Designate a TIN-NPI as a main clinician if the following conditions are met: - No assistant modifier code is found on one or more claim lines billed by the clinician. - \circ $\,$ No exclusion modifier code is found on the same claim line. - Designate a TIN-NPI as an assistant clinician if the following conditions are met: - o The TIN-NPI was not designated as a main clinician. - An assistant modifier code is found. - No exclusion modifier code is found. - Attribute an episode to any TIN-NPI designated as a main or assistant clinician. - Attribute episodes to the TIN by aggregating all episodes attributed to NPIs that bill to that TIN.
+- Identify claim lines with positive standardized payment for any trigger codes that occur during the IP stay concurrent with the trigger. - Designate a TIN-NPI as a main clinician if the following conditions are met: - No assistant modifier code is found on one or more claim lines billed by the clinician. - No exclusion modifier code is found on the same claim line. - Designate a TIN-NPI as an assistant clinician if the following conditions are met: - o The TIN-NPI was not designated as a main clinician. - An assistant modifier code is found. - No exclusion modifier code is found. - Attribute an episode to any TIN-NPI designated as a main or assistant clinician. - Attribute episodes to the TIN by aggregating all episodes attributed to NPIs that bill to that TIN.
 If the same episode is attributed to more than one NPI within a TIN, the episode is attributed only once to that TIN.

-Future attribution rules may benefit from the implementation of patient relationship categories10 and codes.11 As required by section 101(f) of MACRA, CMS will consider how to incorporate the patient relationship categories into episode-based cost measurement methodology as clinicians and billing experts gain experience with them.12
+Future attribution rules may benefit from the implementation of patient relationship categories 10 and codes.
+11 As required by Section 101(f) of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), CMS will consider how to incorporate the patient relationship categories into episode-based cost measurement methodology as clinicians and billing experts gain experience with them.
+12

-A.3 Assign Costs to an Episode and Calculate Total Observed Episode Cost
+4.3 Assign Costs to an Episode and Calculate Total Observed Episode Cost

 Services, and their Medicare costs, are assigned to an episode only when clinically related to the attributed clinician's role in managing patient care during the episode.
-Assigned services may include treatment and diagnostic services, ancillary items, services directly related to treatment, and those furnished as a consequence of care (e.g., complications, readmissions, unplanned care, and emergency department visits).
-Unrelated services are not assigned to the
+Assigned services may include treatment and diagnostic services, ancillary items, services directly related to treatment, and those furnished as a consequence of care (e.g., complications, readmissions,